Larrybin/changan-penpen/docs/contributing.md

 1. Create a branch (e.g., `feature/<topic>` or `fix/<issue-id>`).
 Keep it focused and short-lived.
 2. Sync latest `main` before you branch and before opening a PR.
 3. Develop and validate locally (see `docs/local-dev.md`).
-4. Run quality gates locally: `pnpm lint && pnpm test && pnpm build`.
+4. Run quality gates locally: `pnpm check:all && pnpm test && pnpm build`.
 5. Open a PR with a clear description, screenshots for UI, and links to issues.

 ## 2) Coding Standards